- Environmental Targets

 Based on the "Energy Conservation Policy" established in March 2019, HHR and HHRAM will continually seek to understand the energy consumption levels of the portfolio and measure the rate of achievement against the targeted values.
 Considerations for operational improvements and equipment investments will be made for energy inefficient properties, and we will continually aim to reduce energy consumption across the entire portfolio.

-- For measures that require equipment investments such as installing LED lighting and switching to high efficiency air conditioning, measures that are the most cost-effective will be prioritized based on consideration of the lifecycle costs, etc.
+For measures that require equipment investments such as switching to LED lighting and switching to high efficiency air conditioning, measures that are the most cost-effective will be prioritized based on consideration of the lifecycle costs, etc.

 Selected as a body eligible for receiving subsidy of the fiscal 2017 ASSET Project by the Ministry of Environment